 What Is Oxtail?

-Before skinned and cut into pieces for market, an oxtail generally weighs 7 to 8 pounds.
-The tail is a gelatin-rich meat due to a large amount of collagen.
+Before skinned and cut into pieces for the market, an oxtail generally weighs 7 to 8 pounds.
+The tail is gelatin-rich meat due to a large amount of collagen.
 Once cut, the pieces of oxtail are different sizes, as the tail narrows toward the end; the marrow is in the center surrounded by meat and fat.

 Cooks across the globe have long made use of oxtails with variations on a theme.
-Today, upscale chefs are rediscovering oxtails to the nostalgic delight of older patrons and the wonder of the younger crowd who consider it an exotic meat.
-Because of the tail's high amount of bone and cartilage and small amount of meat, it does need to be cooked in certain ways for the best results.
+Today, upscale chefs are rediscovering oxtails to the nostalgic delight of older patrons and the wonder of the younger crowd who consider it exotic meat.
+Because of the tail's high amount of bone and cartilage and a small amount of meat, it does need to be cooked in certain ways for the best results.

 How to Cook Oxtail

 Although oxtails are being used for much more than soup or stew nowadays, long, slow braising in a liquid is the preferred method to derive a tender result while drawing maximum flavor from what is very little meat.
-Slow cooking turns the bone and cartilage into gelatin that is rich in flavor and makes a delectable sauce.
-When braising oxtail, plan on a long cooking time—at least 3 hours; oxtails work particularly well in slow cookers and pressure cookers.
+Slow-cooking turns the bone and cartilage into gelatin that is rich in flavor and makes a delectable sauce.
+When braising oxtail, plan on long cooking time—at least 3 hours; oxtails work particularly well in slow cookers and pressure cookers.
 The recipe will taste even better if left to sit overnight.